 Like data sets (e.g. discrete and discrete) from various sources may be combined into an aggregate data set as per Section 3.3.2; however, differing data types (discrete and long-term continuous) will not be combined.
 Refer to Section 3.11 for information regarding final attainment decisions should both types of data exist for an AU.
-Temperature assessments can be made using long-term continuous data measured for only one critical season; however; if multiple critical season data sets exist from different years, within the period of record, data sets will be combined.
+Temperature assessments can be made using long-term continuous data measured for only one critical season; however, if multiple critical season data sets exist from different years, within the period of record, data sets will be combined.
 Continuous data will be calculated to hourly average for assessment purposes.
+This average will then be used as a discrete measurement and the total number of hourly averages will be used to determine the size of the sample set for comparison to Table 1.
 Binomial distribution method will be applied for temperature data assessments, per Section 3.7.

-Stream, river, reservoir, and lake AUs may be assessed as non-attainment when, using the ten percent exceedance rate within Table 1, greater than or equal to the minimum number of samples allowed for the entire qualifying data set exceed the applicable temperature criteria listed in Rule 2.502 (or site specific in Appendix A) .
+Stream, river, reservoir, and lake AUs may be assessed as non-attainment when, using the ten (10) percent exceedance rate within Table 1, greater than or equal to the minimum number of samples allowed for the entire qualifying data set exceed the applicable temperature criteria listed in Rule 2.502 (or site specific in Appendix A).
 This methodology applies to both discrete and long-term continuous data sets.

-Stream, river, reservoir, and lake AUs may be assessed as support when, using the ten percent exceedance rate within Table 2, no more than the maximum number of samples allowed for the entire qualifying data set exceed the applicable temperature criteria listed in Rule 2.502 (or site specific in Appendix A).
+Stream, river, reservoir, and lake AUs may be assessed as support when, using the ten (10) percent exceedance rate within Table 2, no more than the maximum number of samples allowed for the entire qualifying data set exceed the applicable temperature criteria listed in Rule 2.502 (or site specific in Appendix A).
 This methodology applies to both discrete and long-term continuous data sets.